 Arimidex for uterine cancer, including endometrial cancer (off-label use)

-Most endometrial cancers are encouraged to grow by estrogen.
+Most endometrial cancers are stimulated to grow by estrogen.
 First-line treatment of endometrial cancer is usually surgery that’s done to remove the uterus.
-The ovaries are often removed as well so that estrogen production is reduced.
+The ovaries are often removed as well to reduce estrogen production.

 If you have questions about treatment options for uterine cancer, talk with your doctor.